foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

     :math:`n` *–-* number of fractional bits of scale ratio.

 Per-axis and per-tensor quantization granularities are supported for this data format.
-In case of per-tensor all values in tensor share the same quantization parameters (number scale ratio and zero offset).
-In case of per-axis quantization each slice of tensor across a defined axis is configured with individual quantization parameters (scale ratio and zero offset).
+In case of per-tensor quantization, all values in tensor share the same quantization parameters (number scale ratio and zero offset).
+In case of per-axis quantization, each slice of tensor across a defined axis is configured with individual quantization parameters (scale ratio and zero offset).

 Asymmetric integral data format is more generic and flexible representation in comparison with fixed point data format.
 But this flexibility also implies additional complexity in calculations,